 - Lightly wet sand the helmet by using either a 600 or 400 grit wet/dry sandpaper.
-This prevents fading and colour change if this procedure is not done.
-Also, this will leave the colour lasts forever and thus makes it easier to paint.
+This prevents fading and color change if this procedure is not done.
+Also, this will leave the color lasts forever and thus makes it easier to paint.

 Note:Do not over-sand the helmet as this will leave marks on the exterior and would weaken the outer shell.

-- Once you have finished taping your designs, apply the first colour of paint with a paint spray.
+- Once you have finished taping your designs, apply the first color of paint with a paint spray.

 - Then spray it again with 2-3 light coats then allow the painted motorcycle helmet to dry completely.

-- Then begin taping off your second colour.
+- Then begin taping off your second color.
 Again, this may involve drawing and cutting out your own designs.

-- Once you’ve finished the second taping, apply the next colour in light coats.
+- Once you’ve finished the second taping, apply the next color in light coats.
 After 2-3 coats, leave them to dry overnight.

-- Once dry, remove tape in any areas you want colours to fade together.
+- Once dry, remove tape in any areas you want colors to fade together.
 Then make a stencil of your designs you want to paint next.